EdinGuso/ecowcdb/README.md

 1. **Development of a Heuristic Algorithm**: Our project has resulted in the development of a heuristic algorithm for selecting cuts in the PLP algorithm, which enables accurate computation of worst-case delay bounds in time-sensitive networks.
 The algorithm addresses the computational challenges associated with the selection of cuts and enhances the efficiency and accuracy of performance analysis in such networks.
 2. **Insights into Cut Selection**: Through extensive research and experimentation, we have gained valuable insights into the relationship between the size, shape, and composition of cuts and their impact on worst-case delay bounds.
 These insights form the foundation of our heuristic algorithm and guide the selection of cuts that minimize disruptions in the network and preserve the flow of interest, leading to improved worst-case delay bounds.
 3. **Improved Worst-Case Delay Bounds**: Our heuristic algorithm has demonstrated its effectiveness in approximating optimal worst-case delay bounds in different network topologies.
 In comparison to the existing approaches that rely on simplistic cut selection, our algorithm achieves comparable worst-case delay bounds to the optimal cut obtained through exhaustive search.
 This improvement contributes to enhancing the reliability and efficiency of communication systems operating in time-critical environments.
-4. **Runtime Considerations**: We have addressed the runtime challenges associated with the PLP algorithm by introducing two modified algorithms: Algorithm B and Algorithm C. These algorithms strike a balance between delay bounds and computational efficiency, reducing the runtime of the PLP algorithm for larger networks while achieving satisfactory delay bounds.
-Algorithm B and Algorithm C provide practical solutions to the runtime limitations of the PLP algorithm, making it more feasible for real-world time-sensitive networking environments.
+4. **Runtime Considerations**: We have addressed the runtime challenges associated with the PLP algorithm by introducing two modified algorithms: MCFr and MCTr.
+These algorithms strike a balance between delay bounds and computational efficiency, reducing the runtime of the PLP algorithm for larger networks while achieving satisfactory delay bounds.
+MCFr and MCTr provide practical solutions to the runtime limitations of the PLP algorithm, making it more feasible for real-world time-sensitive networking environments.
 5. **Comprehensive Experimental Evaluation**: Our achievements are backed by a comprehensive experimental evaluation.
 We conducted numerical experiments on various network topologies, showcasing the performance of our heuristic algorithm and the modified algorithms.
 The experimental results demonstrate the effectiveness and practical applicability of our solution in different scenarios, further validating our contributions.

 By successfully developing and validating our heuristic algorithm, gaining insights into cut selection, improving worst-case delay bounds, addressing runtime considerations, and conducting a thorough experimental evaluation, our project has significantly contributed to the field of time-sensitive networking and performance analysis in networked systems.